-Bankruptcy Matters.
+Bankruptcy Contingencies.
 During the course of the Company's Chapter 11 proceedings, we successfully reached settlements with most of our creditors and resolved most pending claims against the Company.
 The most significant unresolved bankruptcy matter is whether the LAX municipal bond debt is entitled to secured status under Section 506(a) of the Bankruptcy Code.
-The United States Court of Appeals of the Seventh Circuit has ruled that bondholders are entitled to a full recovery of the principal amount due on the bonds, approximately \$60 million, which amount has been accrued by United at June 30, 2009.
+The U.S. Court of Appeals of the Seventh Circuit has ruled that bondholders are entitled to a full recovery of the principal amount due on the bonds, approximately \$60 million, which amount (plus some accrued interest) has been accrued by United at September 30, 2009.
+In October 2009, the Company entered into a settlement agreement with the LAX bondholders and the City of Los Angeles to settle the obligation for an amount that represents the principal amount of the bonds plus some accrued interest.
+The settlement agreement is subject to approval by the Bankruptcy Court, among other contingencies.

 Municipal Bond Obligations & Off-Balance Sheet Financing.
-United has guaranteed \$270 million of the Denver Bonds.
+United has guaranteed \$270 million of the City and County of Denver, Colorado Special Facilities Airport Revenue Bonds (United Air Lines Project) Series 2007A.
 These bonds are callable by United.
-The outstanding bonds and related guarantee are not recorded in the Company's Financial Statements.
+The outstanding bonds and related guarantee are not recorded in the Company's financial statements.
 However, the related lease agreement is accounted for on a straight-line basis resulting in a ratable accrual of the final \$270 million payment over the lease term.